-No schools, parks, residences or other areas typically associated with the aggregation of children are located within or near proposed training range expansion areas.
+No schools, parks, residences, or other areas typically associated with the aggregation of children are located within or near proposed training range expansion areas.
 No known environmental health or safety risks associated with Alternative 1 would occur that would disproportionately affect children.
 Proposed construction at B-16, B-17, B-20, and the DVTA would not occur at locations where children are prevalent.
 Based on these considerations, impacts on children would not be significant and a range-by-range analysis is not required.
 Therefore, implementation of Alternative 1 would not result in environmental public health or safety risks that would disproportionately affect children.

-Under Alternative 1, the B-16 range would expand to the west by virtue of the Navy withdrawing approximately 32,201 additional acres of federal BLM land (see Table 2-1, Figure 2-2), increasing the range's total area to approximately 59,560 acres.
+Under Alternative 1, the B-16 range would expand to the west by virtue of the Navy withdrawing approximately 32,201 additional acres of federal BLM-administered land (see Table 2-1, Figure 2-2), increasing the range's total area to approximately 59,560 acres.
 These new lands would be fenced and managed in accordance with all applicable legal requirements and Navy policies and protocols.
-The Navy would propose to hire two Conservation Law Enforcement Officers to monitor and repair fences; this would not increase the risk to public health and safety and protection of children in B-16.
+The Navy would expand their fence line patrol and maintenance procedures to include fences that are on withdrawn lands.
+The Navy proposes to establish two Conservation Law Enforcement Officers at NAS Fallon.
+Part of the duties of these officers would include patrolling of the added fence line for trespass issues and reporting to the Navy any broken or downed fences for maintenance repair.
+This would reduce the risk to public health and safety and provide protection of children.
 Therefore, there would be no significant impact on public health and safety as a result of the withdrawal and acquisition under Alternative 1.